 Data Cleansing

 The next stage in preprocessing is data cleansing.
-Data cleansing is also known as data cleaning or data scrubbing, which involves the process of removing or eliminating noise from the data.
-Data cleansing process is required to detect and remove the irrelevant data (noise) in the collection.
-According to Chu, Ilyas, Krishnan, & Wang (2016), fail n data cleansing leads to inaccurate analysis and unreliable decision.
+Data cleansing, also known as data cleaning or data scrubbing, involves the process of removing or eliminating noise from the data.
+Data cleansing process is required to detect and remove irrelevant data (noise) in the collection.
+According to Chu, Ilyas, Krishnan, & Wang (2016), failure in data cleansing leads to inaccurate analysis and unreliable decision.
 As for MaCFE, there are four mandatory data cleansing procedures required, which are:

 Remove/eliminate tables